 On December 28, 2021, the CAC, the NDRC, the MIIT, the MPS, the Ministry of State Security, the Ministry of Finance, the MOFCOM, the PBOC, the SAMR, the National Radio and Television Administration, or the NRTA, the CSRC, the State Secrecy Administration and the State Cryptography Administration jointly promulgated the Cybersecurity Review Measures, which came into effect on February 15, 2022.
 The Cybersecurity Review Measures provides that, among others, a critical information infrastructure operator which engages in data processing activities or an online platform operator conducts data processing, either of which affects or may affect national security shall be subject to the cybersecurity review.
 In addition to the abovementioned circumstance under which the relevant operators are mandatorily imposed with the obligation to apply for cybersecurity reviews, the Cybersecurity Review Measures also provides that if the members of the cybersecurity review working mechanism consider that certain network products and services and data processing activities affect or may affect national security, the Cybersecurity Review Office shall report to the CAC for approval and initiate a cybersecurity review even if the operators do not have an obligation to report for a cybersecurity review under such circumstances.
-The Cybersecurity Review Measures also elaborated the factors to be considered when assessing the national security risks of the relevant activities, including among others, risks of core data, important data or a large amount of personal information data being affected, controlled and maliciously used by foreign governments after a foreign listing.
+The Cybersecurity Review Measures also elaborated the factors to be considered when assessing the national security risks of the relevant activities, including among others, risks of core data, important data or a large amount of personal information being stolen, leaked, destroyed, and illegally used or exited the country and risks of critical information infrastructure, core data, important data or a large amount of personal information data being affected, controlled and maliciously used by foreign governments after a foreign listing.
 Many of the legislations are relatively new and certain concepts thereunder remain subject to interpretation by the regulators.
-For example, the Cybersecurity Review Measures provides that operators engaging in data processing who hold more than one million users' individual information and seek listing aboard shall file for cybersecurity review with the Cybersecurit
+For example, the Cybersecurity Review Measures provides that operators engaging in data processing who hold more than one million users' individual information and seek listing aboard shall file for cybersecurity review with the Cybersecurity Review Office under the CAC and the concepts of "listing aboard" and "hold" are still unclear.

 On November 14, 2021, the CAC published the Draft Cyber Data Security Regulations (Draft for Comments), which specified that data processors refer to individuals or organizations that autonomously determine the purpose and the manner of processing data.
 According to the Cyber Data Security Regulations (Draft for Comments), data processors shall apply for a cybersecurity review for the following activities: (i) merger, reorganization or division of internet platform operators that have acquired a large number of data resources related to national security, economic development or public interests to the extent that affects or may affect national security; (ii) listing abroad of data processors which process over one million users' personal information; (iii) listing in Hong Kong which affects or may affect national security; or (iv) other data processing activities that affect or may affect national security.
-In addition, data processors that are listed overseas shall carry out an annual data security assessment
+In addition, data processors that are listed overseas shall carry out an annual data security assessment.